 In 2016 Northern Kentucky University (NKU) kicked off NKU Strong, a new initiative designed to increase the well-being of staff, faculty and students, by hosting a university-wide staff development day in which for roughly 2,000 faculty and staff were introduced to their own signature strengths through the VIA Strengths Survey.

-The Mayerson Foundation is provided support for the implementation, training, and management of this initiative.
+The Mayerson Foundation provided support for the implementation, training, and management of this initiative through The Mayerson Academy.

 Through offering tailored trainings, implementing an effective communication strategy and engaging activities, NKU Strong aims to build a strengths-based culture of wellbeing that helps students, staff, and faculty be their best selves and lead engaged and meaningful lives.